April 22, 2020

 The COVID-19 coronavirus pandemic has moved from being a China-specific concern to becoming a global threat to health and economic growth.
 GMO’s Focused Equity team considers a global recession highly likely (and we have now been joined by the consensus).
 We have been active in the market, buying more defensive names in the early days of the coronavirus period when we thought the risks were underappreciated, while in recent days adding to some underperforming holdings and new positions where we feel the market has gone too far.
 Outside of the most obviously affected sectors, market selling has been somewhat indiscriminate, which means there is an opportunity to add to the best companies at attractive prices.
 We are excited about the long-term outlook and will not try to time the short-term bottom of the market.

-We have taken advantage of the recent volatility and repositioned the Climate Change Strategy a few times since the beginning of this bear market, mainly rotating into names that have become more attractive and deploying some cash.
-Some names have held up relatively well, such as electric utilities and lithium producers, while others have seen inordinately large declines in their share prices, such as agriculture and copper companies.
+We have taken advantage of the recent volatility and repositioned the Climate Change Strategy a few times since the beginning of this bear market.
+Some companies, such as electric utilities, have held up relatively well, while others have seen inordinately large declines in their share prices, such as agriculture and copper companies.
 Nothing about the COVID-19 pandemic itself affects the long-term secular trend toward investment consistent with adapting to and mitigating climate change.

 COVID-19 appears to be a somewhat differentiated shock among the kinds of shocks that ultimately have had only temporary effects on global growth and globalization in general (e.g., 9/11, Fukushima, SARS/MERS, and others).
 So far, we think we know that spread via asymptomatic patients, lengthy incubation periods, and an increasing likelihood of prolonged, imposed quarantine or self-quarantine measures will dent global growth.
 Key for risky assets like emerging debt is: